ivanitlearning/learning-k8s/README.md

 To change the number of replicas, edit the file and `kubectl replace -f replicaset-defn.yaml`

-Deletes the ReplicaSet and underlying pods with `kubectl delete replicaset myapp-replicaset` -
+Delete multiple ReplicaSets and underlying pods with `kubectl delete replicaset myapp-replicaset-1 replicaset-2` -